fangpinsern/blog/content/posts/using-cloudflare-workers-for-form-submission/index.md

 There is no efficient way to filter out if a person is genuine or malicious algorithmically (that I know of).
 If a malicious attacker wants to spam a person's mailbox, they can access the API and just enter the victim's email address.
 Furthermore, if we are using a third-party service like [SendGrid](https://sendgrid.com/) or [MailGun](https://www.mailgun.com/) which charges by the volume of emails sent, it may incur large financial costs.

-Thus I decided to manually do it till I cane figure out a way to protect the API.
+Thus I decided to manually do it till I can figure out a way to protect the API.